NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Scope-and-Requirements.page.md

 **Validation Responses**
 * There are two supported Validation Responses in the workflow; Interim and Full
-* The Interim Response is an acknowlegdement that the Validation Responder has started the request assessment and **must** be sent to the Requester
+* The Interim Response has 2 purposes:
+    * Communication that the Validation Responder has started the assessment.
+        * When a CAS clinician starts to assess the patient an Interim Response **must** be sent to the Requester to covey that the status of the request has changed and is now 'in progress'
+    * Communication that the Validation Responder has rejected the Validation Request
-	* The Interim Response contains minimal detail, enouogh to convey the status of the request has changed and is now 'in progress'
+        * When CAS clinician cannot undertake the validation request (e.g. they fail to contact the patient within an appropriate timescale) an Interim Response **must** be sent to the Requester to convey that the status of the request has changed and is now 'cancelled'.
+It **should** include a reason for rejection.
+        * On receipt of an Interim Response with an Encounter.status of 'cancelled' conveying the rejection of a Validation request, the Validation Requester *must* notify system users so they can take ownership of the case and perform the next activity.
 * The Full Response contains the Validation Outcome, raising, lowering or preserving, the original ambulance category established by the 999 service, and **must** be sent to the Requester
 * If a Validation Outcome raises the ambulance category to either a CAT 1 or CAT 2, the Responder **must** raise an ambulance with the Requesting 999 service using the existing CDA over ITK method
 	* The new ambulance request, raised via ITK, **must** be included in the Full Response as an additional entity (FHIR Encounter)